MicroFocus/ALMOctaneJavaRESTSDK/README.md

 ## Entity Generation

 You can generate entities based on your server's metadata using the `sdk-generate-entity-models-maven-plugin` plugin.
-This plugin connects to your ALM Octane server using the given authentication credentials, shared space and work space and generates strongly typed entities that can be used instead of the generic out of the box entity that comes with the SDK.
+This plugin connects to your SDP server using the given authentication credentials, shared space and work space and generates strongly typed entities that can be used instead of the generic out of the box entity that comes with the SDK.